birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

 A CAA security Property Tag is compliant with {{RFC8659}} and puts restrictions on the circumstances under which a CA is allowed to sign a certificate for a given domain.
 A security Property Tag on a domain implies that validation for this domain must be done in a manner that defends against network adversaries even if an adversary is capable of intercepting and/or modifying communication between the CA and the network resources related to the domain being validated.
-Issuance of a certificate to a domain with a security Property Tag MUST follow one of the specified Cryptographic Domain Validation (CDV) methods outlined in this document or future extensions.
+Issuance of a certificate to a domain with a security Property Tag MUST follow one of the specified Cryptographically-constrained Domain Validation (CDV) methods outlined in this document or future extensions.
-CDV methods MUST rely on cryptographic protocols (like DNSSEC or DoH/DoT) that offer security properties even in the presence of man-in-the-middle adversaries that can intercept any communication occurring over the public Internet.
+CDV methods MUST rely on protocols (like DNSSEC or DoH/DoT) that offer security properties even in the presence of man-in-the-middle adversaries that can intercept any communication occurring over the public Internet.

 Not all CDV methods are themselves compliant with the CA/Browser Forum's Baseline Requirements for the Issuance and Management of Publicly-Trusted TLS Server Certificates.
 Hence, any CDV method that does not meet the CA/Browser Forum Baseline Requirements for TLS server certificate issuance must be used in conjunction with such a compliant domain validation method.